ClairDeCoder/JellyFresh/README.md

 - Select **Save and Scan Libraries** to save the library configuration and begin a scan.
 If you remove a library from the web interface because you want 1 less library, you need to again select **Save and Scan Libraries** to remove the extra library from the backend configuration.
 The removed library will not delete the associated Spotlight folder.
 - Once the scan is completed it will display which media was linked.
 - You can view the most recent logs at anytime by selecting "View Logs", this will always view the most recent logs.
-**Find in webpage works to search the logs displayed.
+**"Find" in webpage works to search the logs displayed.
 "Linked" will find what's been linked, "Warning" will show missing NFO files or scans on media with no NFO files, "Error" will find .NFO parsing issues.**

 ## 🚨 Warnings